 These aren’t the only requirements to be exempted, as there are job duties and salary basis tests as well.

-According to California laws, non-exempted salaried employees are still able to receive 1.5 times their normal pay for any hours worked over 8 in a day, 40 in a week, or on the 7th consecutive working day of a week.
+Non-exempt California salaried employees are still able to receive 1.5 times their normal pay for any hours worked over 8 in a day, 40 in a week, or on the 7th consecutive working day of a week.

-To determine what the overtime rate for salaried employees is, you would have to determine the regular rate your pay is equaled to by the following steps:
+To determine what the overtime rate for salaried employees is, you would have to determine the regular rate your pay is equal to by the following steps:

 Learn more about how to calculate overtime in California.

-Calculating California Overtime for Piece Rate Pay or Commission-Based Pay
+California Overtime for Piece Rate or Commission-Based Pay

-Either of the following approaches may be used to calculate the usual pay rate to determine overtime if you get piece rate pay or commission:
+Either of the following approaches may be used to calculate the usual pay rate to determine overtime if you get piece rate pay or commission in California:

 Overtime for Bonuses Received in California

-Bonuses that are “nondiscretionary” only are eligible for overtime in California.
+Only bonuses that are “non discretionary” are eligible for inclusion in calculating overtime pay in California.

 To calculate overtime given on a flat sum bonus, bonuses must be divided by the maximum legal normal hours worked in the bonus-earning duration.